| xxxx |

 first installed on Illusion…

-Whenever sailors gather, weather is always a
+sailors gather, weather is always a topic for

-topic for discussion.
-Talks of weather
+discussion.
+Talks of weather inevitably,

-so when asked, “Where we encountered the worst
+asked, “Where we encountered the worst weather,”

-weather,” I always answer: 80-miles
+I always answer: 80-miles offshore of

-offshore of Mendocino California.
+Mendocino California.

 What